The leftmost particle of branching subordinators: Construction of branching subordinators

 This yields generation $n+1$ and so on. \\ Let $u=u_1\cdots u_{\mathfrak{j}}\in\mathcal{U}$ for some $\mathfrak{j}\geq 1$.
 We extend the definition of $Y^a_{u}$ on $[0,\mathfrak{b}^a_u)$ in the following way: if $\mathfrak{j}\geq 2$, then for any $i\in\{1,\ldots,\mathfrak{j}-1\}$, $Y^a_u(t)=Y^a_{u_1\ldots u_{\mathfrak{i}}}(t)$ if $t\in[\mathfrak{b}^a_{u_1\cdots u_{\mathfrak{i}}},\mathfrak{b}^a_{u_1\cdots u_{\mathfrak{i}+1}})$ and $Y^a_u(t)=Y^a_{\varnothing}(t)$ if $t\in[0,\mathfrak{b}^a_{u_1})$.
 Otherwise, that is $\mathfrak{j}=1$, we set $Y^a_u(t)=Y^q_{\varnothing}(t)$ for any $t\in[0,\mathfrak{b}^a_u)$.
 In other words, if the particle $u$ is not born yet at time $t$, then $Y^a_u(t)$ stands for the position at time $t$ of the most recent ancestor alive (at time $t$). \begin{defi}[$a$-truncated branching subordinator] For any $t\geq 0$, introduce

 the set particles alive at time $t$ and define the random point measure

 $Y^a$ is referred to as a $a$-truncated branching subordinator.
-By a slight adaptation of Theorem 1.1(ii) in \cite{Bertoin_Mallein2019} we get that, for any $\lambda\geq 0$,

-and $Y^a$ is a branching subordinator with finite birth intensity and characteristics $(d,\Lambda^a)$ in the sense of Section 4.2 of \cite{Bertoin_Mallein2019}. \end{defi} One can see that \eqref{ExpEspTruncature} implies $\E[\sum_{u\in\mathcal{N}^a(t)}1]<\infty$ for any $a> a_0(\Lambda)$.
+By a slight adaptation of Theorem 1.1(ii) in \cite{Bertoin_Mallein2019} we get that, for any $\lambda\geq 0$, the identity \eqref{ExpEspTruncature} holds true for $Y^a$ and $Y^a$ is a branching subordinator with finite birth intensity and characteristics $(d,\Lambda^a)$ in the sense of Section 4.2 of \cite{Bertoin_Mallein2019}. \end{defi} One can see that \eqref{ExpEspTruncature} implies $\E[\sum_{u\in\mathcal{N}^a(t)}1]<\infty$ for any $a> a_0(\Lambda)$.
 In particular, the number of particles alive at time $t$ is finite almost surely.
 Note that, since killing is not allowed in our study (see equation \eqref{condbranchinglp0}), we have that $\mathfrak{b}^a_u\leq t$ implies $Y^a_u(t)<\infty$ almost surely.

 \begin{defi}[Canonical trajectories associated with $Y^a$] For any $t\geq 0$ and any $u\in\mathcal{U}$ such that $\mathfrak{b}^a_u<\infty$, define